 Last year I had a fabulous commission to design and make the awards for the Print Solutions Awards held in November at the Café de Paris in London.
 Working with my client from Earth Island Publishing, I put together a set of 17 trophies that stood together as one large installation of totems, but were all individual and a piece of art in their own right.
 It was great to get the feedback that everyone loved their totems and that my clients were thrilled with how I'd captured the essence of their theme, which was 'film noir'.

-If you have an awards event coming up in 2020 and would like bespoke awards for your winners, then just get in touch to discuss - I'd love to do more of this work.
+If you have an awards event coming up and would like bespoke awards for your winners, then just get in touch to discuss - I'd love to do more of this work.